This is the multi-page printable view of this section. Click here to print.

 [

-"resource_id" # Set the label to visualize and display in the Console among the Collector's labels provided to identify the source of Node Exporter's metric data
+"resource_id" # Set the label used for visualizing in the Console among the Collector's labels provided to identify the source of Node Exporter's metric data

 ]